justinknguyen/react-spring-project/README.md

 # How to Run
-1. Open the Java files in your preferred IDE
+1. Open the Java files under `spring-backend` in your preferred IDE
 2. Run `Assignment6Application.java`
 3. Head to the website! https://justinknguyen.github.io/react-spring-project/